-- (E) Take care of their equipment (keep guard in place, housekeeping, watch out for fellow workers).
+- (D) Make safety suggestions.
+(E) Take care of their equipment (keep guard in place, housekeeping, watch out for fellow workers).
 5. How this program will address the following areas of this AWAIR program.
-Established: - (A) A written policy making long term commitment to safety and health. - (B) Communicated to employees through letters, training and safety committees. - (C) Interview employees during walk around.
+Established: (A) A written policy making long term commitment to safety and health. - (B) Communicated to employees through letters, training and safety committees. - (C) Interview employees during walk around.
 Measured: